molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 The average size is monitored and the groups with average size lower than this will have **locked accounts**.

-Data should ideally be uploaded sequentially rather than in parallel.
-While not a strict requirement, this approach is highly recommended to keep the load at manageable levels.
-Since the archive is a shared remote storage used by multiple teams, it has more limited bandwidth compared to local storage.
+To keep storage and network load manageable, upload data sequentially rather than in parallel.
+Note that archive is a _remote_, _shared_ storage system used by multiple teams.
+As such, it has less bandwidth compared to the other cluster storage systems.

 ## 6. Performance